-Author, year Int arm Intervention name Brief description Detailed description Control Wingood, 2013 155 IG1 SISTA Two 4-hour group counseling sessions Intervention informed by CDC HIV interventions and social cognitive theory informed content by seeking to enhance participants' attitudes and skills in abstaining from sexual intercourse, practicing low-risk sexual behaviors, avoiding untreated STIs, using condoms consistently, and refraining from having multiple and concurrent sexual partners.
+Int Intervention Author, year arm name Brief description Detailed description Control Wingood, 2013 158 IG1 SISTA Two 4-hour group counseling sessions Intervention informed by CDC HIV interventions and social cognitive theory informed content by seeking to enhance participants' attitudes and skills in abstaining from sexual intercourse, practicing low-risk sexual behaviors, avoiding untreated STIs, using condoms consistently, and refraining from having multiple and concurrent sexual partners.
 Content emphasized valuing one's body, perceiving one's body as a temple (culturally appropriate), information on risk of STI/HIV when engaging in concurrency, and discussing partner selection strategies that encouraged monogamy.
 Also informed by Theory of Gender and Power to enhance women's awareness of power imbalances and increasing self-sufficiency, educating participants about gender-related HIV prevention strategies (e.g. refraining from douching & enhancing sexual communication), and educating women about biological influences that could reduce HIV risk (e.g., encouraging participants to have their male sexual partners seek STI testing and treatment if necessary) Consisted of 2, 4-hour group sessions facilitated by 2 trained African American female health educators.
 Attention control (nutrition health promotion)

-Author, year Int arm Intervention name Brief description Detailed description Control Ybarra, 2017 156 IG1 Guy2Guy Intervention Group Text messages 5- 10 times/day five consecutive weeks + text messages for one week Content included HIV information (e.g., what it is, how to prevent it), motivation (e.g., reasons why AGBM choose condoms), and behavioral skills (e.g., correct condom use).
+Int Intervention Author, year arm name Brief description Detailed description Control IG1 Guy2Guy Intervention Group Text messages 5- 10 times/day five consecutive weeks + text messages for one week Content included HIV information (e.g., what it is, how to prevent it), motivation (e.g., reasons why AGBM choose condoms), and behavioral skills (e.g., correct condom use).
 Additional topics covered the importance of HIV testing, healthy and unhealthy relationships, coming out, and bullying.
 Although the same concepts were discussed for sexually experienced and inexperienced youth, the content was tailored by experience (e.g., "When you're in a healthy relationship and start having sex" versus "When you have sex").
 The intervention integrated 2 game-like features: At the end of each program week, intervention participants had the opportunity to "level up" by answering a question about the week's content.
 Intervention participants could earn "badges," meant to help engagement in HIV preventive behavior in a concrete, stepwise fashion.
 Both sexually experienced and inexperienced intervention youth were encouraged to first buy condoms (Badge 1) and carry condoms with them (Badge 2).
 Youth who were sexually experienced at baseline were then encouraged to use condoms if they were currently having sex (Badge 3).
 They also were encouraged to get tested for HIV (Badge 4).
 Participants were given up to three chances to earn a badge.
-At the outset, participants were not notified of the total number of badges or the activities that would earn badges.
+At the outset, participants were given up to three chances to earn a badges or the activities that would earn badges.
 However, as the program progressed, they received text messages asking whether they had achieved a particular badge activity.
-Additionally, G2Genie was an on-demand feature that provided scripted "answers" to common questions that intervention participants were also paired to a text buddy.
+Additionally, G2Genie was an on-demand feature that provided scripted "answers" to common questions that intervention youth could query (e.g., how to break up with a boyfriend).
+Intervention participants were also paired to a text buddy.
 The goal was for paired intervention participants to practice program skills and provide mutual social support.
 Text buddies were matched on sexual experience, time zone (i.e., within 1 zone), and distance (at least 500 miles apart to prevent meeting each other), when possible.
 Attention control (general health text messages)